Examining the Utility of Self-disclosure Types for Modeling Annotators of Social Norms: Conclusions

 \section{Conclusions}

 We explored experimental settings for predicting verdicts based on self-disclosure statements.
 We found that contrary to prior work, only a small number of similar comments are needed to effectively model annotators and that in contrast, using many or all posts from an annotator performed worse.
-When examining the type of information, we found that theory-based categories performed similarly to automatic categories (clusters), but that theory-based categories were more consistently high performing.
+When examining the types of information that are most beneficial, we found that theory-based categories performed similarly to automatic categories (clusters), but that theory-based categories were more consistently high performing.
 Demographics outperformed all other types of self-disclosures.
-Our analysis suggests that it is much more important to have a diverse sample of different types of annotator information.
-Our work suggests entirely new avenues of research for improving annotator modeling outside of what is normally collected during annotation.
-As posts also outperform sentences, even when a large number of sentences are used, we suggest that the unstructured nature of our texts may provide important information in latent factors for representing users and suggest that future work further explores annotator writing.
-We will release our code and data to support future work on annotator modeling.
+While our categories showed notable differences in performance, they all underperformed the five similar comments sampled from the full pool of annotator comments, suggesting that we are still not capturing the most useful information predicting verdicts.
+The Reddit corpus allows us to explore the use of information that is not normally collected in the annotation process.
+We find that modeling certain kinds of information can be more informative when modeling individual annotators, suggesting that collecting a wider array of information about annotators during the annotation process could lead to ability to develop improved models.
+We release our code and data to support future work on annotator modeling.\footnote{\url{https://github.com/KieranHenderson/Self-disclosuresForAnnotatorModeling}}